 Despite the challenges, foreigners cannot ignore or bypass the Indonesian market.
 With a population of more than 261 million, it’s a young and thriving economy.
 It is one of the rising tiger economies in the world.

-To gain entry into its market, you can consider looking for a local partner who can be a nominee, distributor, or company agent.
+To gain entry into its market, you can consider looking for a local partner who can be the special purpose vehicle, distributor, or company agent.
 But before you hire somebody, make sure you can perform a due diligence.

 WHAT IS DUE DILIGENCE?